-The presentation aims to highlight the patterns of human capital investments in Japan in an international context.
+The study aimed to highlight the patterns of human capital investments in Japan in an international context.
 In contrast to western Europeans, the Japanese are more likely to improve their qualification on-the-job informally.
 They do not consider their ‘investments’ as a component of active ageing and perceive it instrumentally.
 But it is not a matter of their individual choices; it has institutional roots.
 The senior working population of Japan is less included in the information and communication technologies than their working peers from Russia.
 However, Japan is showing a much higher incidence of training than Russia.
-The presentation is based on secondary data and interviews with Kyoto business accomplished this year in winter.
+The study was based on secondary data and interviews with Kyoto business accomplished this year in winter.

-On April 23, 2019 the Institute for Social Policy (ISP) at the National Research University Higher School of Economics will hold an academic workshop presenting a paper by Hai-Anh H. Dang, Michael M. Lokshin, and Kseniya Abanokova Subjective Wealth, Life Satisfaction, and Poverty Adaptation: Evidence from Long-run Russian Panel Data.
+On April 23, 2019 the Institute for Social Policy (ISP) at the National Research University Higher School of Economics held an academic workshop presenting a paper by Hai-Anh H. Dang, Michael M. Lokshin, and Kseniya Abanokova Subjective Wealth, Life Satisfaction, and Poverty Adaptation: Evidence from Long-run Russian Panel Data.

 Few studies currently exist on poverty adaptation to subjective well-being, mostly for richer countries like Germany.
 The authors offer analysis on poverty adaptation for Russia, a middle-income country in transition, using panel data for 1994-2017.
 They found no poverty adaption for life satisfaction and subjective wealth, with longer poverty spells being associated with more dissatisfaction.
 The interrelationship between satisfaction and poverty is studied by controlling for state-dependence and feedback effects.
 When accounting for high-order dynamics, past poverty experiences remain significant, which can be interpreted as a lack of adaptation to poverty.
 Similar results hold for other outcomes including satisfaction with own economic conditions, work contract, job, pay, and career, and for poverty defined using absolute or relative thresholds.
 There is also some evidence that women may be less adaptive than men, particularly at higher relative poverty thresholds.
 The authors also did not find adaptation to vulnerability, with longer vulnerability duration being associated with less satisfaction, especially for men.